fun4seb/GitNotes/2020 ~ Fall/GEOG298/GEOG298 - Week 3.md

 - Governance can be expressed and formalized “through subtle norms of interactions or even more indirectly through influencing agendas and shaping contexts in which actors contest decisions and access resources”

 - **The UNDP describe "good governance" as having the following characteristics:**
-	- **Participation:** all demographics should be represented in decision making, either directly or through institutions that support their interests
+	- **Participation:** All demographics should be represented in decision making, either directly or through institutions that support their interests
 	- **Transparency:** Free flow of information; processes, institutions, and information are directly accessible to those concerned with them
 	- **Accountability:** Decision makers are accountable to the public and institution stakeholders
 	- **Effectiveness & efficiency:** Processes and institutions produce results while making the best use of resources